Protected/rowboat/README.md

     cp config.example.json config.json

 and edit it.
 Add your desired environments and modules.
-The modules have to be ordered in such a way that all modules are listed after all of their dependencies.
-You probably want "Users" and "Commands" at the top.
+The modules have to be ordered in such a way that all modules are listed after all of their requirements.
+You probably want "Users" followed by "Commands" at the top.

 Environments and modules have their own config files.
 Each config file should contain a JSON map: